EvilJordan/POAP5k/README.md

 * `0xD165df4296C85e780509fa1eace0150d945d49Fd` (received ownership on 2020-11-28)

 #### Mainnet
 Etherscan makes pulling our list of potential POAP recipients easy.
-While one can use the API (this will come later for the L2 methods, probably, and, potentially, replace the spreadsheet method for Mainnet if I have enough time), Mainnet has a quick `EXPORT to CSV` function for both tradtional ETH transfers and ERC-20 token transfers.
+While one can use the API, Mainnet has a quick `EXPORT to CSV` function for both tradtional ETH transfers and ERC-20 token transfers.
 Here are our steps:
 1. Export all Transfers from 2021-11-02 through today
 2. Export all Token Transfers from 2021-11-02 through today
 3. Import CSV into a spreadsheet and filter by our criteria